strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/step-by-step.md

 For each of them, read the indicated breaking change entry and check if some manual actions are still required after the upgrade tool has run:

 1. **Database migration**:
-    1. MySQL v5 is not supported 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/mysql5-unsupported)
+    1. MySQL v5 is not supported <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/mysql5-unsupported)
-    2. Only better-sqlite3 is supported 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/only-better-sqlite3-for-sqlite)
+    2. Only better-sqlite3 is supported <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/only-better-sqlite3-for-sqlite)
-    3. Only mysql2 is supported 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql)
+    3. Only mysql2 is supported <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql)
-    4. Lifecycle hooks are triggered differently 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/lifecycle-hooks-document-service)
+    4. Lifecycle hooks are triggered differently <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/lifecycle-hooks-document-service)
 2. **Configuration**:
-    1. Some environment variables are handled by the server configuration 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/removed-support-for-some-env-options)
+    1. Some environment variables are handled by the server configuration <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/removed-support-for-some-env-options)
-    2. Custom configuration must meet specific requirements 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/strict-requirements-config-files)
+    2. Custom configuration must meet specific requirements <Icon name="arrow-fat-right" /> see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/strict-requirements-config-files)
 3. **Admin panel customization**:
-    * The helper-plugin has been removed 👉 see [migration reference](/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin)
+    * The helper-plugin has been removed <Icon name="arrow-fat-right" /> see [migration reference](/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin)

-👉 Finally, go over the rest of the [breaking changes database](/dev-docs/migration/v4-to-v5/breaking-changes) for any edge case you might be concerned about.
+<Icon name="arrow-fat-right" /> Finally, go over the rest of the [breaking changes database](/dev-docs/migration/v4-to-v5/breaking-changes) for any edge case you might be concerned about.

 ## Step 4: Migrate the API consuming side